 For Marketers, this means a huge opportunity awaits the brands they manage if they succeed to harness the power of the data created and understand its full effects and implications.

-Today, the gap between marketing and data science has never been narrower: consumers are becoming increasingly tech-savvy which translates in more sophisticated paths to purchase and which in turns makes adopting consumer-centric approach a must to optimise brand performance and achieve the desired business KPIs.
+Today, the gap between marketing and data science has never been narrower: consumers are becoming increasingly tech-savvy which translates into more sophisticated paths to purchase and which in turn makes adopting a consumer-centric approach a must to optimize brand performance and achieve the desired business KPIs.

 At Mass Analytics, our philosophy is to help bridge the gap between Data Science and Marketers by creating intuitive tools that allow the latter to apply sophisticated data science techniques to their data and extract meaningful patterns to achieve optimal data-driven marketing decisions.